Codex Regius (New Testament): History

-The text of the codex was cited by Robert Estienne as η' in his Editio Regia (an early edition of the Greek New Testament).
+The early history of the manuscript is unknown.
+The text of the codex was cited by scholar Robert Estienne as η' in his Editio Regia (an early edition of the Greek New Testament).
 It was loosely collated by textual critic Johann Jakob Wettstein.
 Textual critic Johann Jakob Griesbach set a very high value on the codex.
 It was edited in 1846 by textual critic Constantin von Tischendorf (in the publication Monumenta sacra inedita), but with some errors.

 The codex is now located in the National Library of France (Gr.
 62), in Paris.